Seasoned Orlando Mergers and Acquisitions Attorneys Ready To Help You

 Corporate governance refers to all documentation regarding its incorporation, bylaws, minutes, shareholder materials, board member information, locations where it does business, previous deals, corporate reorganizations, organizational charts, policies and procedures, press releases, and codes of conduct, and more.

-The seller is required to release all of this information to the buyer in a timely manner, and an experienced merger and acquisition attorney can help collect and prepare all of the necessary documentation.
+The seller is required to release all of this information to the buyer in a timely manner, and an experienced Orlando merger and acquisition attorney can help collect and prepare all of the necessary documentation.

 Federal law requires that mergers and acquisitions of a certain size and that affect a certain level of commerce be reviewed by governmental agencies to prevent monopolies and other types of anti-competitive environments.

 Many mergers and acquisition agreements actually have terms that dictate how the companies will work together during these reviews.
 An Orlando merger and acquisition lawyer can help negotiate the terms of an antitrust review to ensure that the deal does not fall apart during this process.

 The tax implications and considerations of a merger or acquisition cannot be overstated for many of these deals.
 Both buyer and seller companies can be significantly affected by the tax considerations and how the deal is structured.

 Mergers and acquisitions lawyers should be intimately involved in this aspect of a merger or acquisition to provide the most advantageous tax-preferred structure and avoid unnecessary taxation on the businesses during and after the completion of the deal.

 At BrewerLong, our Orlando mergers and acquisitions lawyers are prepared to help businesses on either side of these complex and complicated business transactions.